 Trade receivables, which generally have 30-90 day terms, are recognised and carried at original invoice amount less an allowance for any uncollectible amounts.
-An allowance for doubtful debts is made when collection of the full amount is no longer expected.
+A provision for expected credit loss is made when collection of the full amount is no longer expected.
 Bad debts are written off when identified.